 Applicants must submit a program narrative that generally describes the proposed program activities for the 4-year grant period.
-The narrative must outline the types of programs the SAA will fund with JAG, and provide a brief analysis of the need for the programs.
-Narratives must also identify statewide priorities and planning, and anticipated coordination efforts involving JAG and related justice funds.
+The narrative must outline the type of programs to be funded by the JAG award and provide a brief analysis of the need for the programs.
+Narratives must also identify anticipated coordination efforts involving JAG and related justice funds.
+Certified disparate jurisdictions submitting a joint application must specify the amount of the funds that are to be distributed to each of the units of local government and the purposes for which the funds will be used.